1883 eruption of Krakatoa: Tsunamis

 Smaller waves were recorded on tidal gauges as far away as the English Channel.
-These occurred too soon to be remnants of the initial tsunamis and may have been caused by concussive air waves from the eruption.
+These occurred too soon to be remnants of the initial tsunamis, which owing to a wavelength of less than 7 km, failed to cause significant damage at large distance, and may have been caused by concussive air waves from the eruption.
 These air waves circled the globe several times and were still detectable on barographs five days later.